babe-and-spencer-enterprises/base-comfyui-node/README.md

 ## 🚀 Features

-- Upload static images, animated WebP sequences, or MP4 videos from a ComfyUI workflow to your BASE account
+- Upload static images or MP4 videos from a ComfyUI workflow to your BASE account
-- Supports animated WebP generation from image sequences
 - Supports direct upload of browser-compatible MP4 video files
 - Optionally specify a folder ID to organize uploads
 - Secure uploads via personal API key